narhzih/embeddable-pokemon/README.md

 A simple interface for showing pokemon analytics using the Pokemon API and Recharts.
 [Click here to see deployed app](https://embeddable-pokemon.vercel.app/)

+This project only uses the first 151 set of data returned from the API anyways.

 ## Setting up
 First install dependencies, then run the development server: